grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/_index.md

 - It does not support all profile types such as memory and contention/lock profiling.
 - eBPF requires root access to the host machine, which can be a problem in some environments.

+## Supported languages

+This eBPF profiler only collects CPU profiles.
+Generally natively compiled languages like C/C++, Go, Rust are supported (also see [Troubleshooting](https://grafana.com/docs/alloy/latest/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting) for additional requirements).

+The only high-level language supported is Python.
+Other high-level languages like Java, Ruby, PHP, JavaScript, etc. will require some additional work in order to correctly show stack traces of methods in these languages.
+Currently their CPU usage will be displayed belonging to the runtime's methods instead.

 ## eBPF via the Grafana Agent

 {{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}